rocketcode-dev/content/content/published/gateway-extensions/gateway-extensions.md

 exit
 ```

-### Combining them into an assemly and building a function
+### Combining them into an assembly and building a function

 ```
 api-rule my-basic-auth_1.0.0_main